Force over Distance: Chapter 41

 //He’s a rare variant.
 He doesn’t often survive to this point.
 Given he lives this long, his arrays are wildly divergent.
 Only a handful exist.
 Seven.
 Three of those seven arrays threaten the integrity of the multiverse.
 Within each array, he exists as manifold.
 Some manifold petals are more dangerous than others.//

-Young shut his eyes.
-He compressed his lips. //We’re just trying to get home,// he whispered. //We don’t want to screw up the multiverse, or whatever it is you’re afraid we’re gonna do.//
+Young shut his eyes. //We’re just trying to get home,// he whispered. //We don’t wanna screw up the multiverse, or whatever it is you’re afraid we’ll do.//

 Riley sighed. //Nice try, colonel, but, important as you are, you’re not the one endangering all existence.//